 Now, I work as a librarian here at Morneau Shepell Girls Boarding School.
 I support the girls to read and study.
 I was motivated to be with the girls because I know that the refugee girls, they have so many problems.
 Maybe when we share experiences they will say ‘oh!
 If Yvonne has survived all these things, why not me?’
 So I am motivated to come to the school and be the librarian.

 In my secondary school I was performing well because I was reading story books – I was the best student in English.
 I read more books so that I could know how to express myself in front of people and how to write in examinations.
 Because I have a dream to become someone important I still have to go on with my studies.
-I applied for a scholarship and I am praying to get it.
+I applied for a scholarship and I I got it!
 I would like to become an engineer because I am in love with the sciences.
 Also I am considering medicine.

 At Book Aid International, we are proud to have provided many of the books that helped Yvonne succeed in education and prepare for her scholarship.
 We believe that everyone should have access to books that will enrich, improve and change their lives, whatever their circumstances.
 As part of our Vision 2020: Where Books Change Lives strategy, we hope to increase support to those facing the greatest barriers to reading, such as refugees.
 Find out more or get involved.